 It’s also possible in many states to pay upfront for a share of a community solar facility shared between local buyers.
 While most members draw from that energy directly, others resell their share to other local companies, often making a small profit while helping to drive down the cost of future development.

-The Watershed playbook
+The Watershed playbook on clean power

 We’ve helped some of the fastest-growing companies become more effective power purchasers.
 In doing so, we’ve developed our playbook of quick actions that can ensure your dollars have maximum impact: